-HIPAA special enrollment rights do not apply upon entering a domestic/civil union partnership.
-Special enrollment rights would be available based on the birth, adoption, or placement for adoption of a child by the employee's domestic/civil union partner.
-In the event of birth/adoption/placement by the employee's domestic partner, the child(ren) and employee, but not the domestic/civil union partner, would have a special enrollment right.
-HIPAA special enrollment rights do apply to dependents that are defined as dependents under the terms of the plan who lose other coverage (health insurance or coverage under an employer's health plan) - including domestic/civil union partners and their children even those that are not the employee's tax dependents.
+Special enrollment rights would be available for children based on a birth, adoption or placement for adoption of a child by the employee or the employee's domestic partner.
+In the event of birth, adoption or placement for adoption, the child and employee (but not the domestic/civil union partner) would have a HIPAA special enrollment right.
+In contrast, HIPAA special enrollment rights apply to individuals who are defined as dependents under the plan - both domestic/civil union partners and children - if those individuals lose coverage under another group health plan or who lose health insurance.